Understand Your Camera – Shutter Speed, Aperture, and ISO

 In the shutter priority mode, you will be able to control the time the picture is being taken (the shutter speed), while the camera takes care of other settings for you.
 For now, this shall be enough – if you want to learn more about shutter speed to understand your camera, read on here.

 What is an Aperture?

 While the aperture might be a little foreign if you have never heard of it, once you understand what you can do with it you will love it!
-So what is it?
+So what is it and why do you need it to understand your camera?
 Earlier I mentioned that your camera has a sensor which is the part that will ultimately record your mage.
 Well, but how does the light get to the sensor?
-The light has to enter the lens, needs to be funneled down to the sensor and can only then be used to create a picture.
+The light has to enter the lens, needs to be funnelled down to the sensor and can only then be used to create a picture.
 But… is there nothing that determines the amount of light that can go through the lens?
 There is – the aperture.
 The aperture is essentially a gate that controls the amount of light that can enter the lens.
 If the gate is just opened a little bit, then only a little bit of light can reach the sensor, whereas if it is open fully, a lot of light can pass through the lens.
 I have some more examples in the long article that is linked below if you want 🙂

 What is the Aperture Priority Mode?